| OUTLOOK

 a larger share of the pie as they saw copper hit record high prices.
 Now, multi-year

-labor agreements appear to be in place at many of the world's larger mining
+labor agreements appear to be in place at many of the world's

 operations or should be soon, which would mean less potential for disruptions